Guidance

 Section 6: Assessment

-Please set out your reasoned assessment of why, on the basis of the detainee’s account together with your own examination and clinical findings, you are concerned that the detainee may have been a victim of torture.
+Please set out your reasoned assessment of why, on the basis of the individuals account together with your own examination and clinical findings, you are concerned that the individual may have been a victim of torture.
 This should include your assessment of:

-• the consistency of any physical (eg scars) and/or psychological findings with the detainee’s allegations, including any evidence to the contrary
+• the consistency of any physical (eg scars) and/or psychological findings with the detained individual’s allegations, including any evidence to the contrary to whether there might be other plausible causes for the findings the impact detention is having on the individual and why, including the likely impact of ongoing detention.

-If there are no physical or psychological findings to support the detainee’s account, you must state why, in your professional assessment, you nevertheless have objective grounds for your concern.
+If there are no physical or psychological findings to support the individuals account, you must state why, in your professional assessment, you nevertheless have objective grounds for your concern.

 Section 7: Signature